 a = 'abc' # Type checker reports error when a is bound

-# to 'a'’ string object
+# to 'a' string object

 Similarly, there is no type checking for argument passing to user-defined functions and methods.
 Type errors are diagnosed during the execution of the function or method when an illegal operation is attempted, or a call is made to a function or method that is not defined.
 When type hints for function arguments are present, they can also be checked using separate type checking tools.